mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

 My claim is that those who are afraid of AGI as the next step in the progress of current AI techniques, and of it taking over the world, are *literally afraid of mathematics*.
 Because the current AI techniques are just advanced mathematics.
 There is a certain increase in complexity starting from linear regression, to logistic regression, to neural networks, to deep neural networks, and large language models, but after all it's still a admittedly, very complicated mathematical function that we're talking about.

-So being afraid that a mathematical function that predicts the next word based on the preceding several hundreds of words present in a paragraph will suddently become more intelligent than humans and eventually will take over the world and subjugate humanity is silly.
+So being afraid that a mathematical function or a set of functions that represent statistical approximations based on a lot of data will suddently become more intelligent than humans is silly.
+Being afraid that these functions will eventually take over the world and drive humanity extict is even more silly.

-It's just mathematical functions.
-Don't be afraid of them.
-Rather, try to understand them, and see in which way can you use them.

-So, next time you can't fall alseep because you're afraid of AI, remember that all that current AI is is advanced mathematics.
-And it is the not very smart kids who are afraid of mathematics.
+By being afraid of AI you're being afraid of matehmatics.
+And remember that it was the not very smart kids who were afraid of mathematics in school.
 Don't be like them :)

 I've made a visual summary of this idea: